Employees, Users and Access

 5. Click the Employee button.

-6. Click the Yes button.
+6. Click the Yes

-The employee data window will appear.
+The employee data window opens.

 7. Click the Password button to set a password for the employee.